david284/MMC-SERVER/README.md

 To run the app, use 'npm start' at the command line The program will open a web page using the default web browser, and the 'startup' dialog displayed as mentioned above

+By default, the embedded webserver (and the browser) will use port 3000, but that can be overridden by setting an enviroment variable MMC_SERVER_HTTP_PORT to whatever port you wish to use

 # 'user' data

 Data entered by the user, such as the user configured layouts and the associated names & groups, are stored independently of the application, so upgrading or moving the application won't lose this information